Michael-Robson/PlaywrightTask/README.md

 A HTML test report is generated after each run in `e2e-test-report`

-Custom commands that don't relate to a page object are added to `e2e\common-steps.js`
+Custom commands that don't relate to a page object are added to `e2e\common-steps.ts`

-Global configuration is set in `playwright.config.js` this includes reporter configraution and the base URL
+Global configuration is set in `playwright.config.ts` this includes reporter configraution and the base URL

 The project is set to run each test agains three different browsers: